 Roundism – 03-09-19

-I found a great vintage photo online that inspired me to put this female body on paper using triangles and round shapes, strengthening the pyramid like pose.
+I found a great vintage photo online that inspired me to put this female body on paper in my roundism style, using triangles and round shapes, strengthening the pyramid like pose.
 Adding a black square to the right of the model’s head was meant to honor Malevich, founder of the suprematism movement.
 Furthermore I kept some figurative recognition in the breasts and face in order to drag the beholder into believing he or she actually is looking at a model rather than seeing nothing but geometrical forms.